Everyone knows golf originated in Scotland, right?

 The Dutch and Scots were trading partners, and the fact that the word "golf" evolved after being transported by the Dutch to the Scots lends credence to the idea that the game itself may have been adapted by the Scots from the earlier Dutch game.

-And the Dutch game wasn't the only similar game of the Middle Ages.
+And the Dutch game wasn't the only similar game of the Middle Ages (and earlier).
 Going back even farther, the Romans brought their own stick-and-ball game into the British Isles, and games that contain antecedents of golf were popular in France and Belgium long before Scotland got into the game.

 But we're not trying to deny the Scots their place in golf history.
 The Scots made a singular improvement to all the games that came before: They dug a hole in the ground, and made getting the ball into that hole the object of the game.